How to Clean the Cast Iron Grate of a Gas Stove Without Harsh Chemicals

 How to finish?

 Once they were dry, I poured some avocado oil on a dry lint-free cloth and applied a thin coat of oil to the grates.
-This protects both the cast iron from rust and from food to stick to it too much.
+This protects both the cast iron from rust and from food sticking to it too much.

 Where to get the cleaners: